 Falls that result in broken bones are twice as common in older women than in older men.
 One of the most frequent and serious fractures is a broken hip, which is a leading cause of loss of independence.
 If you were healthy before breaking a hip, usually you will recover, return home, and live on your own after some rehabilitation.
 But many older people need long-term care after falling and breaking a hip.

 Each year, up to a third of adults over the age of 65 who live at home experiences a fall.
 It’s even worse for people living in nursing homes, about half of whom fall each year.
 Almost two-thirds of older adults who suffered a fall within the past year will fall again.

 Falls and the complications from them are the leading cause of both non-fatal and fatal injuries in adults over the age of 65.
 Although older women are more often injured in falls, men have a higher risk of dying after a fall.

 Most falls only cause bruises and scrapes.
-Up to 30% of falls result in lacerations, broken bones, head trauma, or other serious injury, requiring a trip to the emergency department.
-This translates to more than two million older adults going to the emergency room in the US because of fall-related injuries annually.
+However, up to 30% of falls result in lacerations (cuts), broken bones, head trauma, or other serious injuries.
+These require a trip to the emergency department.
+This means that each year, more than two million older adults in the US go to the emergency room because of fall-related injuries.
 Over half a million of these patients need to be hospitalized.

-Each year about 18,000 older adults in the US die as a result of the injuries sustained in a fall, mostly from brain injuries.
+Each year about 18,000 older adults in the US die as a result of the injuries from a fall, mostly from brain injuries.
 In fact, four out of five fatal falls occur in people older than 65.

 Posted: March 2012